sathviktn/Contacts-List/README.md

 "node app.js" in the folder "contacts list"  <br/>
 and the "npm start" in another terminal inside client folder... <br/>
 now go to localhost:4200   <br/>

+## Reference
+Web Development Full Course - 10 Hours | Learn Web Development from Scratch | Edureka

+About The Course:

+Full Stack Web Development Masters Program makes you proficient in skills to work with back-end and front-end web technologies.
+It includes training on:
+1. Web Development,
+2. jQuery, Angular,
+3. NodeJS,
+4. ExpressJS, and
+5. MongoDB.